Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: Introduction

 To address this challenge, we introduce a self-supervised reward mechanism tailored to data preparation.
 We focus on \emph{Cell-Focused QA}, a setting where the answer appears verbatim as a table cell.
 This property allows us to verify each operation by checking whether it removes or preserves the answer-critical cell.
 Pipeline quality is then evaluated \emph{operation by operation}, enabling detailed attribution of failures and successes.
 To complement semantic correctness, we further incorporate an efficiency metric that measures how effectively the pipeline reduces table size.
 The combined reward provides fine-grained, stepwise feedback that directly reflects each operation’s utility, yielding informative and stable supervision for training the pipeline generator.

 \textbf{\textit{Challenge II: Maintaining training stability under fine-grained reward supervision.}} Although our approach introduces finer-grained supervision, integrating it with existing RLVR algorithms leads to training instability.
 In standard RLVR workflows, models are trained not with raw reward values but with \emph{normalized relative advantages}, which are computed by comparing a group of model responses for the same input.
 This normalization, while effective for coarse rewards, inevitably distorts the underlying learning signal.
 With our more granular pipeline rewards, this distortion becomes even more pronounced, ultimately misleading model optimization.

-Our early analysis reveals two fundamental sources of distortion: (a) Intra-group low-variance amplification.
+Our early analysis reveals two sources of distortion: (a) Intra-group low-variance amplification.
 When reward variance within a sampled group is small, even noise-level differences are artificially amplified by the advantage normalization, causing the model to overfit to random fluctuations rather than meaningful reward differences. (b) Inter-group reward distortion.
 Conversely, large and informative reward gaps across different groups are flattened after normalization, suppressing important learning signals that should guide the policy toward better pipelines.

 To alleviate these issues, we propose a \emph{variance-aware group resampling} strategy that replaces the static grouping used in standard RLVR with a dynamic, variance-sensitive sampling process.
-The method imposes two constraints—each derived from the two distortion phenomena above—on sampled response groups.
+The method imposes two constraints---each derived from the two distortion phenomena above---on sampled response groups.
 If any constraint is violated, the group is discarded and resampled.
-This ensures that each accepted group provides diverse, high-fidelity supervision signals.
+This ensures that each accepted group provides diverse, high-fidelity supervision signals, thereby preventing noise amplification and stabilizing model training.